 The survey included nine questions (see supplementary information), asking about the hospital and dietetic services for CRC.

 According to the Freedom of Information Act 2000 (Scotland 2002), information held by public authorities (such as hospitals) is accessible to members of the public, with a statutory response time of 20 working days.
 FOI requests do not provide access to personal data and therefore ethical approval is not required.
-In the event of a non-response, a reminder email was sent to the Trust/Board within a week of the elapsed target response date.
+In the event of a non-response, a reminder email was sent to the Trust/Board within a week of the lapsed target response date.
 The Trust/Board was counted as a ‘no-reply’ if no response was received within 2 weeks of the reminder.

 Data analysis